How to Use PropertyIQ Scores to Pick a Real Estate Market

 Score 88 — Cleveland, OH: Strong demand, very low price point ($241K listing), actually undervalued by 29% relative to fundamentals.
 A high-scoring market that has not attracted the attention — or the price inflation — of other strong markets.

-Score 76 — Denver, CO: Strong supply fundamentals.
+Score 76 — Denver, CO: Strong demand signal.
 Fast days on market (38 days).
 But 56% overvalued and Zillow projecting -1% near-term.
-The score reflects supply strength; the investor needs to weigh the valuation risk separately.
+The score predicts outperformance versus Colorado on the strength of that demand signal; the investor needs to weigh the valuation risk separately.

 Score 52 — Indianapolis, IN: Middle of the pack.
 Affordable market (only 5.1% overvalued), strong employment (2.5% unemployment), but demand metrics are moderate and inventory is growing.
 Solid, not exceptional.

 Score 26 — Nashville, TN: 53.8% overvalued.
 Demand score 11.4.
 8,849 homes competing for buyers.
-The score reflects a market that ran far ahead of fundamentals and is now facing supply-demand imbalance.
+The score predicts significant underperformance versus Tennessee, reflecting a weak demand signal in a market that ran far ahead of fundamentals.

 Score 18 — Austin, TX: The correction case.
 Home values down 8.82% year over year.
 Inventory up 14.77%.
 Still 22.8% overvalued.
-The score does not predict what happens next; it describes where the market stands today.
+A score this low means the model expects Austin to significantly underperform the typical Texas market over the next few years.

 A Framework for Decision-Making